-The origin of the charge carrier concentration on t-BLs is next investigated through gate voltage-dependent PL studies in a capacitor-like geometry, as illustrated in Figure~\ref{fig1}a.
-Figures~\ref{fig2}a--c show color plots of normalized PL emission as a function of the applied back gate voltage (V$_g$) in which a distinct gate-dependent response from ML, t-BL$1\degree$ and t-BL$18\degree$ devices, respectively, is noticeable (the raw PL data can be seen in the Supporting Information, Sec.~2).
+The origin of the charge carrier concentration on t-BLs is next investigated via gate voltage-dependent PL studies in a capacitor-like geometry, as illustrated in Figure~\ref{fig1}a.
+Figures~\ref{fig2}a--c show colour plots of the normalized PL emission as a function of the applied back gate voltage (V$_g$) in which we notice a PL gate-dependent response with the stacking orientation (the raw PL data can be seen in the Supporting Information, Sec.~2).
 For the ML and t-BL$18\degree$ regions, the dominant energy remains the ascribed X$^0$ contribution ($\sim$1.56~eV and $\sim$1.54~eV in the case of ML and t-BL$18\degree$, respectively), regardless of a slight peak broadening for V$_g>0$ (Figures~\ref{fig2}a,c).
-The PL emission of t-BL$1\degree$ device, in contrast, shows a continuous change of energy from 1.56 to 1.52~eV together with a substantial linewidth dependence with V$_g$.
+In contrast, the PL emission of the t-BL$1\degree$ device shows a continuous change of energy from 1.56 to 1.52~eV together with a substantial linewidth dependence with V$_g$.